History of Wrestlemania with KB – Wrestlemania 16 – They thought this was a good idea?

 The “good guys” beat up the cheese dude post match.

-We get a horrible segment of Kat and Mae Young where Kat is sitting in a chair naked and Mae keeps handing her things that cover up certain parts.
+We get a horrible segment of Kat and Mae Young where Kat is sitting in a chair with nothing on and Mae keeps handing her things that cover up certain parts.
 Austin Powers was very big at this time and it’s supposed to be like that I think.

 The Dudleys, still in their original AWESOME mode, say they’ll win and even though the odds are against them they’ll take things to a new level.
 These two more or less saved the division.